seahorn/crab/README.md

 If you want to use the Apron library domains then add `-DUSE_APRON=ON` option.

+If you want to use the Elina library domains then add `-DUSE_ELINA=ON` option.

+**Important:** Apron and Elina are currently not compatible so you cannot enable `-DUSE_APRON=ON` and `-DUSE_ELINA=ON` at the same time.

-To install Crab with Boxes and Apron, type:
+For instance, to install Crab with Boxes and Apron, type:

 	mkdir build && cd build
     cmake -DCMAKE_INSTALL_PREFIX=_DIR_ -DUSE_LDD=ON -DUSE_APRON=ON ../